WebAssembly/spec/document/core/text/lexical.rst

 Pre-tokens are formed from the input character stream according to the *longest match* rule.
 That is, the next pre-token always consists of the longest possible sequence of characters that is recognized by the above grammar.
-Where necessary, pre-tokens may be separated by :ref:`white space <text-space>`.
+Pre-tokens can be separated by :ref:`white space <text-space>`;
+except for strings, they cannot themselves contain whitespace.

 Tokens are the subset of all pre-tokens that can occur in a syntactically correct source.
 They are defined by the following grammar: